ROCm/instinct-docs/docs/data-science/hipDF.md

 # hipDF

-hipDF enables GPU accelerated dataframes and dataframe operations.
-This library, built on top of ROCm, enables large scale data processing on AMD Instinct™ GPUs, allowing you to perform many data manipulation operations at breakneck speeds.
+hipDF enables GPU accelerated DataFrames and DataFrame operations.
+This library, built on top of ROCm™, enables large scale data processing on AMD Instinct™ GPUs, allowing you to perform many data manipulation operations at breakneck speeds.
 Built on the familiar [Apache Arrow](https://arrow.apache.org/) memory format and using APIs similar to the well known Python [Pandas library](https://pandas.pydata.org/), hipDF allows you to not